CONDITIONS OF RELEASE

 - manipulation of the data to produce means, correlations or other descriptive or summary measures;

 - estimation of population characteristics;

-- use of data as input to mathematical models or for other types of analysis (e.g. factor analysis); and
+- use of data as input to mathematical models or for other types of analysis (e.g. factor analysis); or

 - providing graphical or pictorial representations of the characteristics of the population or subsets of the population.